 However, he started changing group fundamentals including icon, description, name.
 So I had to cancel my plan of leaving, strip him of privileges and ban him.

-Emotional messages from some of the group members, urging me to not leave also kinda made me to cancel my plan.
+Emotional messages from some of the group members, first screenshot of male, second of female, urging me to not leave also kinda made me to cancel my plan.

 Though around two weeks later, I again made announcement, promoted two members as admin, left group and deleted Telegram after few days of announcement.